Day # | 31 | State of Legs | :-) |

 Clearly the watch had failed.
 The elapsed time was still running but the distance figure was locked at 0.43 miles.
 Had strapping it to the handlebars caused this?
 Perhaps with the metal back of the watch in contact with the metal handlebars had interfered with receiving GPS radio transmissions?
 All sorts of theories ran through M1's geeky brain with its knowledge of software development and wireless communication.
 We'll never know the truth of course.
 But we can know that the recording of GPS data had stopped very shortly after starting the day's ride.
 So, graphics and data on this page are taken from the planned route which was creating using the tool Plotaroute rather than the actual ride.
 We know we stuck very closely to the planned route (there was one wrong turn which added a few hundred metres to the distance we rode), so those figures are good enough for our purposes.

 We'd been gently climbing for a while and the drizzle had lessened.
 But soon, it was coffee o'clock and coincidentally this auspicious hour came about as we entered the town of Murgia.
-On sighting an open bar (and bear in mind that today is a Sunday), we screached to a halt and went in.
+On sighting an open bar (and bear in mind that today is a Sunday), we screeched to a halt and went in.
 Coffees were ordered and drunk and without hanging around, we got cycling again.

 The drizzle got a bit heavier and then really quite dense.
 We stopped and switched our bike lights on, just to be safe.